comsec-group/bprc/experiments/exp-leak-supervisor/README.md

 # Investigate $BPRC_{U \rightarrow K}$

 Experiment to determine if $BPRC_{U \rightarrow K}$ is possible on recent Intel processors.
+Additionally, we empirically tested whether `IPRED_DIS_S` and `RSBA_DIS_S` can be used to mitigate branch privilege injection.
+These mitigations are only available on 12th gen and newer Intel processors.

 ## Reproduce